Nildo Costa known as Nildo

 I obtained my PhD from the University of Erlangen-Nuremberg (Germany) with Magna Cum Laude distinction working under the guidance of Professor John A. Gladysz.
 My research topic involved synthetic chemistry, organometallics and catalysis.

-I have 22 research articles including two book chapters on the recycling and properties of catalysts.
-My current H-index is 12.
+To date, I have published 24 research articles including two book chapters on the recycling and properties of catalysts.
+My current H-index is 13.

 After my PhD I moved to Bordeaux where I carried out research on inorganic and organometallic chemistry mainly focusing on physical chemical properties of complexes.
 A second post-doc at the University of Bristol followed involving synthesis of polyaminated molecules which have the potential to store bits of information (organic electronics).
 I did a brief post-doc at the University of Saint-Andrews in Scotland working on organometallics containing NHC (N-heterocyclic carbenes).
 Then I moved to Imperial College London to work on aza-helicenes for the generation of circularly polarized light.
 This was an exciting project which led to the publication of our results in Advanced Materials and Nature Photonics.

-My next experience was at the University of Central Lancashire as an Associate Lecture.
+My next experience was at the University of Central Lancashire as an Associate Lecturer.
 There, I taught organic chemistry, organometallics, bioinorganic and biocatalysis to undergraduating and Masters students.

 I decided to move to the University of South Wales in July 2016 to work in the group of Dr. Gareth Owen on the development of transition metal complexes based on Z-class Boron Ligands for the generation and storage of molecular hydrogen.
 This is an exciting project with great potential for generation of environmental friendly energy.